hongwang01/RCDNet_simple/README.md

 *The extension of this work is released as [DRCDNet](https://github.com/hongwang01/DRCDNet) where we propose a dynamic rain kernel inference mechanism.

-*This is a simple coding framework
+*This is a simple coding framework, which has better compatibility with running environments.
+The original coding framework for RCDNet CVPR2020 is released at https://github.com/hongwang01/RCDNet

 ## Dependicies